This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-Australia has a parallel regime of civil prohibitions and criminal offences for cartel conduct.
-The regime took effect on 24 July 2009.
-Prior to the parallel regime of civil prohibitions and criminal offences for cartel conduct, Australian laws prohibited cartel conduct on a civil basis only.
+Australia has a parallel regime of civil prohibitions and criminal offences for cartel conduct that took effect on 24 July 2009.
+Prior to this regime, Australian laws prohibited cartel conduct on a civil basis only.

-Australia’s parallel regime of civil prohibitions and criminal offences for cartel conduct is administered by the Australian Competition and Consumer Commission (ACCC), except for criminal prosecutions which may only be undertaken by the Commonwealth Department of Public Prosecutions (DPP).
+Australia’s parallel regime of civil prohibitions and criminal offences for cartel conduct is administered by the Australian Competition and Consumer Commission (ACCC), except for criminal prosecutions, which may only be undertaken by the Commonwealth Director of Public Prosecutions (DPP).

 The civil prohibitions have been actively prosecuted by the ACCC.

-The Federal Court of Australia has imposed significant civil penalties on companies and individuals who have engaged in cartel conduct: most notably in relation to the Australian domestic cardboard box cartel, for which a civil penalty of A$36 million was imposed on a single company; the air freight industry (for which a total of A$98.5 million in civil penalties have been imposed on 13 cartel members); and most recently a civil penalty of $11 million was imposed for an attempt to engage in cartel conduct in the air travel industry.
+The Federal Court of Australia has imposed significant civil penalties on companies and individuals that have engaged in cartel conduct, most notably in relation to the Australian domestic cardboard box cartel, for which a civil penalty of A$36 million was imposed on a single company, and the airfreight industry, for which a total of A$98.5 million in civil penalties have been imposed on 13 cartel members.

 The maximum term of imprisonment for an individual who engages in criminal cartel conduct is 10 years for each offence.

-In its annual report, the ACCC confirmed that it has recently established a serious cartel conduct unit and is working closely with the DPP in circumstances where criminal action may be appropriate.
-ACCC chairman Rod Sims has also recently stated that he considers criminal penalties to be ‘fundamental to the effective discovery and disruption of cartel conduct’.2
+The ACCC has established a serious cartel conduct unit that is focused on criminal cartel investigations and is working closely with the DPP.2 ACCC chairman Rod Sims has stated that he considers criminal penalties to be ‘fundamental to the effective discovery and disruption of cartel conduct.’3

-Australia has an Immunity and Cooperation Policy for Cartel Conduct (Immunity Policy), including an amnesty plus regime, which is similar to those in European and North American jurisdictions.
-The ACCC, which administers the policies, has close ties with other competition agencies in the Asia-Pacific zone, as well as in Europe and North America.
+Australia has an Immunity and Cooperation Policy for Cartel Conduct (Immunity Policy), including an Amnesty Plus regime, which is similar to those in European and North American jurisdictions.
+The ACCC, which administers the policies, has close ties with other competition agencies in the Asia-Pacific region as well as in Europe and North America.